Find It Locally

 We know that the spread of COVID-19 is bringing a lot of fear to our communities and interrupting sales during a vulnerable time of year.
 Things are changing rapidly, and we are here to support farms and other Local Hero businesses.
 The resources below are those we have found to be most useful for Massachusetts businesses; we will add to this page as we discover new information.
 Please note that CISA is not a public health agency — we won’t dispense our own recommendations about slowing or stopping the spread of COVID-19, though we can refer you to guidance from regulators and public health experts.

-CISA guide to implementing workplace safety standards
+CISA guide to implementing workplace safety standards on farms

 CISA tipsheet for farm stands and farm stores: best practices